OpenCageData/opencage-matlab/README.md

 Code for accessing the OpenCage Geocoding API in MATLAB

+## Tutorial

+YOu can find a [tutorial for using this code on the OpenCage site](https://opencagedata.com/tutorials/geocode-in-matlab).

+## Background

 Learn more about the [OpenCage Geocoding API](https://opencagedata.com) on their website where you can also register for an API key.
 If you need more requests than the free trial allows you can become a customer.

 This code contains two different methods, one for [forward geocoding](OpenCageForward.m) (adddress to coordinates) and one for [reverse geocoding](OpenCageReverse.m) (coordinates to address).
 There is [a tutorial for using the methods](https://opencagedata.com/tutorials/geocode-in-matlab) on the OpenCage site.